xv/grassfire-pathfinding/README.md

 * Path from the starting cell to destination cell (3)

 ### Pygame GUI
 The generated matrix is passed down to the Pygame module `grid_gui` and the GUI is automatically built based on the received information.
-Below is an example of the GUI.
+Below is an image of the GUI that is generated from the matrix output above.

 ![gui](/images/gui_01.png)